ravisheth/mapsseq/README.md

 - Remove any excess liquid by pipetting out, but ensure that the sample is still fully submerged under liquid.
 - Open the tube, cycle into the anaerobic incubator (O2 impedes polymerization reaction) and allow to polymerize at 37C overnight; cover the tube with foil to prevent premature cleavage of the reverse primer or photobleaching of the fluorophore.
 - Extract the embedded sample from the tube, and trim excess polymer matrix with a sterile razor.
 - Ensure that sample is fully polymerized throughout.
-Wash 3 times in PBS and store in an amber tube at -80C indefinitely.
+Wash 3 times in TET (10mM Tris HCl pH 8.0, 1mM EDTA, 0.1% Tween-20) and store at -20C.

 ### Fracturing
 The embedded sample is then broken into small particles using cryofracturing.